Choosing a Drone Pilot? Get it right.

 Well we are one, for a start!
 We have passed our tests and are officially licensed to fly a commercial UAV.
 If there are drone flyers out there who can’t say the same, then they are not commercial pilots.

-A commercial pilot will have undergone theoretical and practical exams, completed an operations manual and applied to the CAA.
-If the CAA are happy with the exams, the manual, insurance and the processes of the pilot then they will issue a PfCO – Permission for Commercial Operation.
-By the way, this is an extremely long and arduous process and not for the faint-hearted (we’re still recovering).
+A commercial pilot will have undergone theoretical and practical exams, completed an operations manual, and applied to the CAA.
+If the CAA are happy with the exams, the manual, insurance, and the processes of the pilot, then they will issue a PfCO – Permission for Commercial Operation.
+By the way, this is an extremely long and arduous process.
+It’s not for the faint-hearted (we’re still recovering).

 Once registered, a commercial pilot will be listed with the CAA so you can find them there.
 If they are not on the list then they can’t go to the party.
-Another way to find one is to look on the Drone Safe Register where you can search by location to find your local pilot.
+Another way to find one is to look on the Drone Safe Register.
+There you can search by location to find your local pilot.

-Once you have contacted your chosen pilot, you should expect them to ask a few questions and do a bit of research before he or she says they can definitely take on the job.
-For example, they will want to research the type of location, the risks, the equipment they might use, the legal requirements etc. Only then will they be able to send you an accurate quote.
+Once you have contacted your chosen pilot, you should expect them to ask a few questions and do a bit of research before they can definitely take on the job.
+For example, they will want to research the type of location, the risks, and the equipment they might use.
+They will also need to consider the legal requirements.
+Only then will they be able to send you an accurate quote.

 Drone video content can be awe-inspiring, so let’s go about it the right way.
 Call us today to discuss your project.